alexllc/alexllc.github.io/_posts/2020-10-10-organization.md

 4. OS integration

-    I'm a huge (GNU) Linux fan, and obviously I want everything I use on a day to day basis to be well integrated to my native Linux environment.
+    I'm a huge (GNU) Linux fan, and obviously I want everything I use on a day to day basis to be well integrated in my native Linux environment.
 So some of the really well designed systems like Onenote or Evernote are out of the quetsion.
 I also don't want to run anything with Wine, my Tux is sober.
 So citation systems like EndNote are not welcomed here.
 Given that I play with my system frequently, I also want the whole set up to be easily transferred.

 ## What my current reserach set up looks like